thiagogbeier/lokka/src/mcp/README.md

 # Lokka

-Lokka is a model-context-protocol tool for querying and managing your Microsoft tenant with AI.
+Lokka is an MCP server for querying and managing your Microsoft 365 tenant using the Microsoft Graph API.
+It acts as a bridge between the Microsoft Graph API and any compatible MCP client, allowing you to interact with your Microsoft 365 tenant using natural language queries.

+Lokka is designed to be used with any compatible MCP client, such as Claude Desktop, Cursor, Goose, or any other AI model and client that support the Model Context Protocol.
+It provides a simple and intuitive way to manage your Microsoft 365 tenant using natural language queries.

 Follow this guide to get started with Lokka.

 ## Pre-requisites

 - Install [Node.js](https://nodejs.org/en/download/)
-- Clone the Lokka repository from GitHub [https://github.com/merill/lokka](https://github.com/merill/lokka)

 ### Create an Entra Application

 - Open [Entra admin center](https://entra.microsoft.com) > **Identity** > **Applications** > **App registrations**
   - Tip: [enappreg.cmd.ms](https://enappreg.cmd.ms) is a shortcut to the App registrations page.
 - Select **New registration**
-- Enter a name for the application (e.g. `Lokka Agent Tool`)
+- Enter a name for the application (e.g. `Lokka`)
 - Select **Register**

 ### Grant permissions to Microsoft Graph